amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 - implementor (aka implementation): low level interface defining operations relied on by abstractions
 - implementation (aka concrete implementation): implements operations defined by its implementor

-it introduces composition over inheritance to avoid class explosions from combining every abstraction and implementation.
+it introduces composition over inheritance to avoid class explosions from combining every abstraction & implementation.
 ## Template Method
 template method pattern defines the skeleton of an algorithm, deferring specific steps to its subclasses.<br>
 it lets subclasses redefine certain steps of the algorithm without changing its structure.